sudiptabhatta/7-Segment-LED-Display-Project/README.md

-7 segment LED display using combinationl and sequential circuit on logisim
+7 segment LED display using combinationl and sequential circuits on logisim